Jump to content

 Read more...

-125 • 0
+146 • 0

 25. Entertainment News

+The Old Stone Room is located on the ground floor of Carnegie Hall.
+The exhibit runs through the end of February.
 The exhibits are free and open to the public, Monday through Friday, 10 a.m. - 4 p.m.
-The exhibits will run through October 27.
 For more information, please visit carnegiehallwv.org, call (304) 645-7917, or stop by the Hall at 611 Church Street, Lewisburg, WV.

 Carnegie Hall programs are presented with financial assistance through a grant from the West Virginia Department of Arts, Culture and History and the National Endowment for the Arts, with approval from the West Virginia Commission on the Arts.